digital-asset/docs.daml.com/docs/2.10.0/docs/upgrade/smart-contract-upgrades.rst

 - The package-id selection preference list specified in the submitted command's :ref:`package_id_selection_preference <com.daml.ledger.api.v1.Commands.package_id_selection_preference>` in a command submission.
-  This is a package-name to package ID resolution list explicitly provided by the client to override the default package preference mentioned above.
+  This is package-id resolution list explicitly provided by the client to override the default package preference mentioned above.

    - See :ref:`here <daml-script-package-preference>` for how to provide this in Daml-Script